Best smart speakers 2024—Alexa, Google, and Siri tested

 Can’t use spatial audio with TV without soundbar

-We also like that the Era 300 is both retro- and future-proof: A USB-C port in the back lets you hook it up to your turntable, and both Wi-Fi 6 support means it'll work with the next generation of wireless routers, too.
-Our biggest quibble with the Era 300 is that you need to connect it to a Sonos soundbar if you want to use its spatial audio capabilities when watching movies.
+Since it's Sonos, you can stream Dolby Atmos tracks from both Apple Music and Amazon Music Unlimited.
+The Era 300 comes equipped with Wi-Fi 6, Airplay 2, and Bluetooth, making it easier for your guests to stream music from their phones to your speaker.
+We also like that the Era 300 is both retro- and future-proof: A backside USB-C port lets you hook it up to your turntable, and both Wi-Fi 6 support means it'll work with the next generation of wireless routers.
+Our biggest quibble with this audio system is that you need to connect it to a Sonos soundbar if you want to use its spatial audio capabilities when watching movies.

 Read our full Sonos Era 300 review.